What is elbow ulnar collateral ligament repair and reconstruction?

 UCL repair is a procedure where the torn or damaged portions of the ligament are reattached to the bone using sutures, anchors, or other fixation methods.
 UCL repair is generally considered for partial tears or small injuries that can be adequately repaired.

-UCL Reconstruction (Tommy John Surgery):
+UCL Reconstruction (Tommy John Surgery)

 UCL reconstruction, often referred to as "Tommy John surgery," is a more complex procedure.
 It involves replacing the damaged UCL with a tendon graft harvested from another part of the patient's body (autograft) or from a donor (allograft).
 This procedure is commonly performed on athletes, particularly baseball pitchers, to restore elbow stability and allow them to return to their sport.

-• Repair or Reconstruction: For UCL repair, the torn ligament is reattached using sutures or other fixation methods.
+During elbow UCL repair or reconstruction surgery, an incision is made over the inner side of the elbow to access the damaged UCL.
+For UCL repair, the torn ligament is reattached using sutures or other fixation methods.
 For UCL reconstruction, the damaged ligament is replaced with a tendon graft, which is attached to the bone using tunnels and fixation devices.

 Recovery from elbow UCL repair or reconstruction involves a period of healing, pain management, and protection of the surgical site.